fabric8io/fabric8/docs/setupMachine.md

 Now copy/paste those 2 lines you just added and add then to the /etc/hosts on your boot2docker vm.

+If you are using boot2docker 1.3.1, you should edit /var/lib/boot2docker/profile in boot2docker VM to disable TLS, so that can use 2375 as default DOCKER_HOST port and http connection for local registry.

+    boot2docker ssh
+    sudo vi /var/lib/boot2docker/profile

+and add two lines

+    DOCKER_TLS=no
+    EXTRA_ARGS="--insecure-registry 192.168.59.103:5000"

 ### Testing your setup

 You should be able to ping the 2 host names: